michaelbrendo/api-testing-kotlin/README.md

 - [Gradle](https://gradle.org/install/) — Build automation tool
 - [WSL2 with Ubuntu](https://learn.microsoft.com/en-us/windows/wsl/install) — Windows Subsystem for Linux (for Windows users)

+## Setup VS Code / IntelliJ
+To open the project in VS Code with WSL and ensure imports work:

+- Configure the Workspace JDK to JavaSE-17.
+- Install the following VS Code extensions (Remote WSL):
+  - Extension Pack for Java (Microsoft)
+  - Kotlin (the extension that works best for your setup)
+- Run Gradle: Refresh Gradle Project to load dependencies.
+> ⚠️ Note: Navigation, refactoring, and full Kotlin support work better in IntelliJ IDEA.

 ## APIs Used
 This project interacts with public REST APIs for testing purposes:
 - JSONPlaceholder REST API — provides mock data like posts, comments, users, etc.